DHTMLX/docs-suite/docs/grid/features.md

 | [Grid and Chart.
 Edit Grid to see the changes in Chart](https://snippet.dhtmlx.com/gdeqtev4) | Check the example to see how the chart changes after you edit data in the grid                                     |
 | [Keyboard navigation](../configuration/#shortcut-keys-for-editing)                           | Learn how to enable key navigation for editing the cells ([Example](https://snippet.dhtmlx.com/y9kdk0md))          |

-## How to sort data in Grid
+### How to sort data

-In this section you will find the ways of sorting data in Grid.
+In this section you will find the ways of sorting data in Grid

 | Topic                                                        | Description                                                                                                 |
 | ------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------- |